AMCarbonaro/KaliAI/README.md

 - Agent persona selection
 - Scope visualization

-**That's it!** No Python installation, no dependency management - just download and run.
+**That's it!** No manual installation, no Python setup, no dependency management - everything is automatic!

 ### CLI Usage